chad-bennett/start/content/post/fonts.md

 tags = ["design", "lists", "resources"]
 +++

-{{< figure src="/img/text.jpg" alt="graphic of abstract text" class="right border">}}

-a collection of places to find free fonts that are suitable for commercial use.
+**a collection of places to find free fonts that are suitable for commercial use.**

 <!--more-->